Get your own free workspace

 • Pre-reg postcard.This is actually not essential, as you can pick up your badge without it, but it really, really helps.

 • Cash.
-Bank cards quickly become useless as ATMs run out, and many vendors don't take credit cards.
+Bank cards quickly become useless as ATMs run out, and though many vendors take credit/debit, some still don't.

 • Photo ID.
 You will eventually want or need your ID, it's best to have it on you at all times.